As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 In summary, this educational tool (Amazon link) is great for a beginner rockhound or to introduce someone to the spectacular world of rocks and minerals.

-It’s also a good budget option for a rockhound who isn’t interested too much in finding valuable gemstones, but more learning about his/her finds through investigating their properties.
+It’s also a good budget option for a rockhound who isn’t interested too much in finding valuable gemstones, but more in learning about his/her finds through investigating their properties.

 To wrap it up, the Mineralab testing kit (Amazon link) is the industry and rockhound premium standard because it is exact and easy to carry with you and use in the field.

 For rockhounds more interested in the geology of useful and industrial minerals, especially metals, the TTC file testing kit (Amazon link) is a great alternative to the Mineralab kit.
-The American Educational Hardness Collection and Test Kit is a fantastic entry to the hobby, especially for the family.
+The American Educational Hardness Collection and Test Kit (Amazon link) is a fantastic entry to the hobby, especially for the family.